evidentlyai/evidently/docs/book/integrations/evidently-and-mlflow.md

 ## Step 6.
 Run and log experiments in MLflow

-We initiate the experiments and log the metrics calculated with Evidently on each run.
+Initiate the experiments and log the metrics calculated with Evidently on each run.

 ```
 #log into MLflow